Healthy Living Guide for Families : Nutrition, Sleep and Daily Wellness Habits

-Discover a complete healthy living guide for families with science-backed tips on nutrition, gut health, hydration, sleep, and mindfulness.
+Discover a complete healthy living guide for families with tips on nutrition, gut health, hydration, sleep, and mindfulness.
 Based on WHO & global research (2023–2024)

 Reviewed by Bibhu Ranjan Mund, MPH (Public Health Expert) with experience in maternal, infant, child, and adolescent health programs.
 Content is based on evidence-informed guidelines aligned with organizations such as the World Health OrganizationUNICEFCenters for Disease Control and Prevention, and National Institutes of Health.